 The Shastri Indo-Canadian Institute will provide funds to help meet expenses for the period of time for which a grant is sought (not exceeding the date mentioned in the announcement) in accordance with the following conditions:

-a) Grants are provided only to help defray direct costs related to professional activities initiated by the institution.
-These costs include the domestic/international travel of visiting scholars, materials, printing, office-related charges, computer time and possible printing/publishing fees and food etc during the activity.
-No provision is made for released time stipends for overhead costs to the Institution including capital expenditures.
+a) Grants are provided only to help defray direct costs related to professional activities initiated by the institution, e-brochures and pamphlets, internet charges, telecommunication bills, e-promotion, office-related charges etc during the activity.
+No provision is made for stipends and overhead costs to the Institution including capital expenditures.
 Contractual or commissioned activities do not qualify for support.

 b) Payment will be made in a lump sum after receiving of requisite documents.